Eireen/Panderoa/README.md

 # Panderoa

-If you need to configure the web server, but you do not have nothing but a VPS with a newly installed Debian 6, this tool will help you quickly set up and configure all of the needed programs only a single line.
+If you need to configure the web server, and you have nothing but a VPS with a newly installed Debian 6, you can use this tool to quickly install and configure all of the necessary programs only a single line.
-You can (and should :) change the scripts on your own, adding or changing the modules and options.
+You can (and should :) change the scripts on your own, adding new modules and options or editing existing ones.
 Once customized tool can then be used to set up any VPS with Debian 6 "from scratch" for your needs.

 ## Installation